-190th Engineer Battalion Welcomes new commander
+190th Engineer Battalion welcomes new commander

-U.S. Army Col. Juan Alvarez, commander of the 101st Troop Command of the Puerto Rico Army National Guard presents the Meritorious Service Medal to U.S. Army Lt.
-Col. Omayra Ramirez, outgoing commander of the 190th Engineer Battalion of the Puerto Rico Army National Guard at a change of command ceremony at Gurabo, Puerto Rico, Feb.
+GURABO, Puerto Rico – The 190th Engineer Battalion of the 101st Troop Command of the Puerto Rico Army National Guard held a change of command ceremony at Gurabo, Puerto Rico, Feb.
 26, 2023.

-Change of command ceremonies signify the transfer of authority and responsibilty of a unit to a new commander.
-(U.S. Army National Guard photo by Spc.
-Hassani Ribera)
+U.S. Army Lt.
+Col. Josh G. Howell replaces U.S. Army Lt.
+Col. Omayra Ramirez Rosario as commander of the 190th.

+“For me, this is a journey of 22 years,” said Howell.
+“From enlisting in December of 2000 to battalion command in January of 2023, the Army and the Guard have shown me a few things.”

 |Date Taken: